sangeetha-murugesan-sda9/SDA-group-project/README.md

 4.You can upload images to your InStyle profile right away.
 5.You can like other users’ photos by tapping the FIRE icon and dislike the styles by tapping NAAAH icon.
-6.You can vote other users’ styles by tapping the FIRE icon and dislike the styles by tapping NAAAH icon.
+6.You can vote other users’ styles by tapping the FIRE icon.
 That’s it, you’re all set to start posting some great images and ready for Style competition.